Long-Range Pairing in the Kitaev Model: Krylov Subspace Signatures: Abstract

 \section{Abstract}

 Krylov subspace methods quantify operator growth in quantum many-body systems through Lanczos coefficients that encode how operators spread under time evolution.
-While these diagnostics have been proposed to distinguish quantum chaos from integrability, quadratic fermionic Hamiltonians are widely expected to exhibit trivial Lanczos structure.
-Here we demonstrate that Lanczos coefficients generated from local boundary operators provide a quantitative diagnostic of whether the lowest excitation gap is controlled by boundary-localized or bulk-extended modes in the long-range Kitaev chain, the model for topological superconductivity with algebraically decaying couplings.
-We introduce \emph{Krylov staggering parameter}, defined as the logarithmic ratio of consecutive odd and even Lanczos coefficients, whose sign structure correlates robustly with the edge versus bulk character of the gap across the full phase diagram.
-This correlation arises from a bipartite Krylov structure induced by pairing, power-law couplings, and open boundaries.
-We derive an exact single-particle operator Lanczos algorithm that reduces the recursion from exponentially large operator space to a finite-dimensional linear problem, achieving machine precision for chains of hundreds of sites.
-These results establish Krylov diagnostics as operational probes of how low-energy excitations are localized along the chain and how strongly they are tied to the boundaries with broken U(1) symmetry, with potential applications to trapped-ion and cold-atom quantum simulators.
+Although these diagnostics were originally motivated by questions of chaos and integrability, quadratic fermionic Hamiltonians are often expected to exhibit trivial Lanczos structure.
+Here we show that, in the long-range Kitaev chain, Lanczos coefficients generated from local boundary operators sharply diagnose whether the lowest excitation gap is controlled by boundary-localized or bulk-extended modes.
+We introduce the \textit{Krylov staggering parameter} for the Lanczos coefficients.
+In the short-range Kitaev chain with balanced hopping and pairing, we derive analytically for arbitrary system size (valid in the thermodynamic limit) and show that this quantity is exactly constant and its sign cleanly distinguishes the topological phase with Majorana edge modes from the trivial phase.
+Away from that limit, long-range couplings and pairing-hopping imbalance deform the simple flat structure and analytical control is lost, nevertheless, we show that the sign pattern of the diagnostic still tracks whether the lowest excitation gap is controlled by boundary modes or by bulk excitations.
+These results are enabled by an exact single-particle operator Lanczos algorithm, as derived in this work, which reduces the recursion from exponentially large operator space to a finite-dimensional linear problem and achieves machine precision for chains of hundreds of sites.
+Krylov diagnostics thus emerge as practical probes of boundary-versus-bulk low-energy physics in topological superconductors with broken $U(1)$ symmetry and algebraically decaying couplings.